nus-cs2103-AY2324S1/tp/docs/team/annabelting.md

 ### Project: CheckMate

 CheckMate is designed to streamline the process of room bookings for hotel employees.
-With an emphasis on efficient room-booking matching using the Gale-Shapley algorithm, it offers real-time room search, service scheduling, and amenity management.
-Optimized for administrative roles, it ensures that room allocation and guest needs are seamlessly addressed.
+With a Graphical User Interface (GUI) that provides the necessary information needed at a glance, and the application being optimised for use via a Command Line Interface (CLI), we have combined elegance and efficiency when it comes to the process of room booking for hotel receptionists.

 Given below are my contributions to the project.